harness/developer-hub/release-notes/platform.md

 - Intermittent errors occurred when pulling secrets from a Custom Secret Manager.
 (PL-43193, ZD-54236, ZD-54555, ZD-55919)

-   This issue has been resolved by adding the ability to add a timeout (in seconds) to fetch secrets from a custom provider in the Custom Secret Manager settings.
+   This issue has been resolved by adding a timeout (in seconds) to fetch secrets from a custom provider in the Custom Secret Manager settings.
 The process interrupts and fails when it takes longer than the configured timeout to fetch the secret.
 The default value is 20 seconds.

 ### Version 1.19.6 <!--  January 8, 2024 -->